Sinclair Radionics: Portable televisions

-In 1966, Sinclair Radionics developed the a portable television, the "Microvision", but never attempted to sell it because development costs would have been too high based on the complicated design the Microvision used.
+In 1966, Sinclair Radionics developed a portable television, the "Microvision", but never attempted to sell it because development costs would have been too high based on the complicated design the Microvision used.

 In April 1976, the National Enterprise Board bought a 43% stake in Sinclair Radionics for £650,000, and in October the National Research and Development Council agreed to provide £1 million for a revived portable TV project, which was finally launched in January 1977 as the Microvision TV1A and MON1A at £99.95.
 Supply exceeded demand, and 12,000 units were left unsold until they were sold off cheaply.
 This resulted in a £480,000 loss for Sinclair.
 Sir Clive Sinclair was certain that the TV1B model released in 1978 would be more successful, but sales were disappointing.

 Demise

 In July 1977, the NEB increased its stake in Radionics to 73%.
 By June 1978 Sinclair Radionics was working on the NewBrain microcomputer project, which was later taken over by Newbury Laboratories.

 In May 1979, the NEB announced that it intended to sell Radionics' calculator and TV interests; they were bought by the ESL Bristol group (as Radionic Products Ltd.) and Binatone respectively.
 In July Clive Sinclair resigned with a £10,000 golden handshake.
 In September the NEB renamed what was left of Radionics (i.e. the scientific instrument business) as Sinclair Electronics Ltd.; in January 1980 this was changed to Thandar Electronics Ltd. In 1989, Thandar Electronics Ltd merged with Thurlby Electronics Ltd, forming Thurlby Thandar Instruments Ltd. This company now does business under the name Aim and Thurlby Thandar Instruments (Aim-TTi).